-⑫ Next, we aim to launch the business with persons with disabilities in various countries.
-In sessions of yesterday, the very interested cases of Cambodia and Mongolia were presented.
-I heard that the Mongolian guest speaker is also working for the accessible tourism activities and I am very interested in.
-I thought, using the technology, the accessible tourism can be attained.
+In addition, we aim to launch also the business for persons with disabilities in various countries.
+In yesterday’s sessions, the very interesting cases of Cambodia and Mongolia were presented.
+I heard that the Mongolian guest speaker is also working for accessible tourism activities, and I am very interested in this.
+I thought, using technology, that accessible tourism can be attained.
+(Slide 11)

-SL Namchok＞11

-⑬ Of course, we encountered some hard issues.
-One example is, in Thailand, how the IT business is functioning is still not understood well.
-So as a first step to launch the project, I had to fight alone.
-But fortunately, I am blessed with a partner who understand well the IT business.
-The good partnership was established where we can consult each other anything and went well.
+Of course, we encountered some hard issues: One example, in Thailand, is how the IT business is functioning but still is not understood well.
+So, as a first step to launch the project, I had to fight alone.
+But fortunately, I am blessed with a partner who understands well the IT business.
+A good partnership was established in which we can consult each other on anything, and it has gone well.
+(Slide 12-14)

-SL Namchok＞12, 13, 14